-All of the courses below are clever in the way they motivate you through constant positive feedback.
+All of the courses below are clever in motivating you through constant positive feedback.
 I think they’re fun.
 I wish I’d had them when I got started.
-Or maybe not, because there would be a lot more coders to compete with!
+Or maybe not, because there would be many more coders to compete with!

 Here are the three best FREE self-guided programming courses available today.
 Enjoy!